 Note: After logging in, you would want to get back the original sethc file.
 Repeat Step One to Step Seven, delete the “sethc” file and rename “sethc_bak” to “sethc”.
 It will not make any change into the Windows 7 password reset task.

-Do you know any other password recovery technique for Windows 7? – Do share with us.
+That’s it.
+Do you know any other technique to Reset Windows 7 Password? – Do share with us.